Where to Go for Nauryz 2026 from Almaty: 6 Destinations

 How to get there:

-Nomad Fortress nearby: About 30 km from Tamgaly-Tas you'll find the Nomad Fortress — a film set built for the Kazakh historical movie "Nomad" (2005).
-For a while, the site was poorly maintained, which is why you might see some negative reviews online.
-But it's recently been cleaned up and restored.
-It makes for a great combo trip with Tamgaly-Tas — wander around and grab some atmospheric photos amid the fortress scenery.
+Nomad Fortress nearby: 30 km from Tamgaly-Tas you’ll find Nomad Fortress — the film set for “Nomad” (2005).
+The site was poorly maintained for years, so you’ll find some negative reviews on the maps.
+But the area was recently cleaned up and put back in order.
+You can combine it with Tamgaly-Tas for a walk and atmospheric photos in the fortress setting.

 The Golden Man museum & Saka burial mounds

-The closest historical day trip from the city — just 50 km from Almaty.
+The closest historical option to the city — 50 km from Almaty.

-The museum in the town of Esik houses a replica of the "Golden Man" — a Saka warrior from the 5th-4th century BC, discovered wearing a suit of armor made from over 4,000 gold pieces.
-The Saka were an ancient nomadic people related to the Scythians.
-The original artifact is now in the National Museum in Astana, but this is where it was actually found, back in 1969.
+The museum in Esik holds a replica of the “Golden Man” — a Saka warrior from the 5th–4th century BCE.
+The original is in the National Museum in Astana, but the find was made right here, near Esik, in 1969.

-Right next to the museum are the Saka burial mounds (kurgans).
-You can see the excavation site and get a sense of the scale: the Issyk kurgan, where the Golden Man was discovered, was about 60 meters in diameter.
+Next to the museum are Saka burial mounds.
+You can see the excavation site and get a sense of the scale: the Issyk burial mound, where the Golden Man was discovered, was about 60 meters in diameter.

-The Golden Man — replica of the ancient Saka warrior in gold armor The Golden Man museum in Esik and the Saka burial mounds
+The Golden Man — replica of a Saka warrior The Golden Man museum in Esik and the Saka burial mounds

-Exhibition inside the Golden Man museum in Esik
+Exhibition at the Golden Man museum in Esik

 Saka burial mounds near the Issyk museum